Towards Reliable Recommender Systems for Rating Data: Introduction

+Recommender systems play a key role in digital platforms, particularly online retail and advertising, helping users discover products efficiently while driving substantial commercial value \citep{leblanc2023}.
+Their reliability is a societal and economic concern, as these algorithms increasingly shape consumer decisions, content exposure, and market dynamics.

+Recommender systems are, however, highly susceptible to adversarial manipulation through attacks with fake user profiles that deliberately manipulate recommendations to their advantage \citep[e.g.,][]{van2010manipulation, nguyen_manipulating_2024}, creating a market for fake and strategic reviews and accounts (e.g., \citealp{he2022market, adamopoulos2024spillover, huang2025economics}).
+These manipulations undermine the integrity of recommender systems and erode user trust.
+In response, regulatory authorities worldwide such as the \citeauthor{FTC2019} (FTC; \citeyear{FTC2019}), the \citeauthor{CMA2021} (CMA; \citeyear{CMA2021}), and the \citet{DSA2022} have imposed consent orders and million-dollar penalties targeting deceptive practices, illustrating the issue's real-world scale and urgency (e.g., FTC \citeyear{FTC_FashionNova_2022, ftc2024rytr}, \citealp{icpen2025news1440}).
+They have also introduced measures to safeguard algorithmic integrity and protect consumers urging digital platforms to proactively detect and address fake profiles and suspicious behavioral patterns, including those generated by artificial intelligence.
+A recent example is Amazon's agreement to CMA undertakings to curb fake reviews on its platform (CMA \citeyear{CMA_Amazon_2025}).

+While academic research on recommender systems has flourished, the crucial challenge of ensuring \emph{reliable} recommender systems remains comparatively underexplored.
+We define reliability as encompassing both robustness to adversarial manipulations and stability of predictions to algorithmic choices.
+This creates a disconnect and growing tension between methodological advances in academia on the one hand and the much needed reliability in practice on the other hand.
+We address that tension by designing, applying, and empirically evaluating a new, reliable matrix completion method called \emph{Robust Discrete Matrix Completion (RDMC)} that captures the key characteristics of online ratings in a statistically-sound manner.

 From a statistical perspective, recommender systems are often framed as matrix completion problems for a sparse user-item rating matrix (e.g., ranging from one star to five stars), with predictions being used to recommend new items to users.
-A prominent example is the famous Netflix Prize competition \citep{bennet2007}.
-While early work on matrix completion dates back to, among others, \citet{Achlioptas2001}, \citet{srebro2004maximum}, and \citet{rennie2005fast}, it has been actively studied since \citet{candes2009} and \citet{candes2010power}.
-For overviews, we refer to, e.g., \citet{davenport2016overview}, \citet{nguyen2019low}, and \citet{leblanc2023}.
+Early work on matrix completion dates back to, e.g., \citet{Achlioptas2001} and \citet{srebro2004maximum}.
+It has been actively studied since \citet{candes2009} and recent overviews are provided by, e.g., \citet{leblanc2023}, \citet{gheewala2025depth} and \citet{ raza2026comprehensive}.